graphiti-api/graphiti/UPGRADING.md

 ## Persistence hooks

 Attributes are now assigned to the model once, up front, before the persistence hooks run — which is what lets `build` and `find` hand you the model before anything is written.
-See the persistence guide for what that enables.
+See the [lifecycle hooks guide](https://www.graphiti.dev/guides/concepts/resources#persistence-lifecycle-hooks) for what that enables.

 That changes one hook.